Make a commercial fitness booking

 The City does not provide undercover training areas in the event of inclement weather.
 This is the responsibility of the operator to cancel the session or seek an alternative indoor venue.

-Participant statistics for operators will assist the City to better plan for, develop and enhance public and open spaces, recreation facilities and healthy promotion services into the future.
+Receiving participant statistics as part of the booking process, also assists the City to better plan for, develop and enhance public and open spaces, recreation facilities and healthy promotion services.

 If you are a commercial fitness operator and would like to know more details you can refer to: